pSujalp/Unreal-Engine-Optimsed-Template-Blank-Project/README.md

   *If you want to collab then pull request or put a issue in Issues tab .*

-#### This template is made with a help of Experienced devs working at Epic Games for 12 years and above and it will be updated .
+#### This template is made with a HELP of Experienced devs working at Epic Games for 12 years and above and it will be updated .

 #### This project works with Unreal 5.6.1 and tested on Mac Silicon (M4) .It also contains Multhreading code snippets.